apollo

 Diet & Lifestyle Advise

-• Do regular exercise, this can help lower anxiety by releasing endorphins and improving your sleep and self-image.
+• Do regular exercise, this can help lower anxiety by releasing endorphins and improving your sleep.

 • You can increase your mindfulness by including yoga, meditation, mindfulness-based cognitive therapy and mindfulness-based stress reduction.

 • Herbs like turmeric, ginger and chamomile contain anti-inflammatory properties.
-They can reduce inflammation caused due to anxiety disorder.
+Including these in the meal can reduce inflammation caused due to anxiety disorder.

-• Reduce your alcohol, caffeine, added sugar, high salt and high fat intake.
+• Reduce alcohol, caffeine, added sugar, high salt and high fat intake.

 • Try to spend time with your friends and family.
-Having a strong social network may help lower the risk of anxiety.
+Having a strong social network may help lower your risk of anxiety.

 Special Advise

-• Abrupt stoppage of LORAZEPAM can lead to significant withdrawal symptoms.
-Always discuss this with your doctor before completely stopping its usage.
+• Abrupt stoppage of Lorazepam can lead to significant withdrawal symptoms.
+Always discuss with your doctor about decreasing the dosage before completely stopping its usage.

 Patients Concern